 Program/Policy Objective Progress and Continued Appropriateness mentally and physically disabled. ordinance will be adopted and effective before summer 2022.
 Continued Appropriateness: This is a standard requirement and not included in the 2023-2031 Housing Element as a separate housing program.
-6.10 Support the construction of housing Promote the provisions of disabled-accessible The City continues to support housing for persons with special needs. specifically designed for persons with a developmental, mental, or emotional disability. units and housing for developmentally, mentally and physically disabled.
+6.10 Support the construction of housing specifically designed for Promote the provisions of disabled-accessible units and housing for The City continues to support housing for persons with special needs. persons with a developmental, mental, or emotional disability. developmentally, mentally and physically disabled.
 Continued Appropriateness: In the 2023-2031 Housing Element, this program is incorporated into the overall program to facilitate affordable housing development.
 6.11 Continue to require family apartment projects that receive city funding to Promote the construction of rental units for larger families.
-The City continues to encourage a variety of housing types and unit sizes to accommodate the diverse housing needs. include units with more than two bedrooms Continued Appropriateness: The 2023-2031 Housing Program focuses on provide a range of unit sizes and types.
-Goal 7: Promote a choice of housing types and locations available to all persons, regardless of race, color, religion, sex, sexual orientation, national origin, ancestry, familial status, source of income, age, marital status, medical condition or disability.
-7.1 Continue to refer fair housing complaints to the Discourage discriminatory housing Since 2015, \$190,175 has been allocated to support program operations.
-Mediation Assistance Program administered by the Petaluma People Service Center. practices.
-Continued Appropriateness: The 2023-2031 Housing Program includes a number of housing programs to affirmatively further fair housing, include fair housing outreach and enforcement.
+The City continues to encourage a variety of housing types and unit sizes to accommodate the diverse housing needs. include units with more than two bedrooms Continued Appropriateness: The 2023- 2031 Housing Program focuses on provide a range of unit sizes and types. ientation, national origin, ar s available to all persons, regardless of race, ncestry, familial status, source of income, age, 7.1 Continue to refer fair housing complaints to the Discourage discriminatory housing practices.
+Since 2015, \$190,175 has been allocated to support program operations.
+Mediation Assistance Program administered by the Petaluma People Service Center.
+Continued Appropriateness: The 2023- 2031 Housing Program includes a number of housing programs to affirmatively further fair housing, include fair housing outreach and enforcement.
 7.2 Initiate actions to address any fair housing issues or constraints on housing for the disabled identified by the 2012 Discourage discriminatory housing practices.
 In 2015, the City's transit worked with regional partners to implement the Clipper regional transit fare card, deploy a free public Wi-Fi system, and a trip planning status for rider ease.
 Analysis of Impediments, including removing the constraints or providing reasonable accommodation for housing intended for persons with disabilities.
 The City is working in partnership with the County of Sonoma and City of Santa Rosa to update the Analysis of Impediments.
 The project was slightly delayed due to the impact of COVID.